A Complete Active Space Self-Consistent Field approach for molecules in QED environments: Results

-The torsion of the double bond induces interesting properties to the electronic structure of ethylene in particular when the dihedral angle approaches 90°.
+The torsion of the double bond induces interesting properties in the electronic structure of ethylene, in particular when the dihedral angle approaches 90°.
 For this particular geometry, the two partially occupied (frontier) orbitals are practically degenerate and have occupation numbers equal to 1.
-This configuration confers an high multiconfigurational character to the system.
+This configuration confers a high multiconfigurational character to the system.
 In this section we focus our attention on the effects induced by the field on the frontier orbitals energies for ethylene in the $\theta=90$° configuration.
-The calculations were performed using a cc-pVDZ basis set and a minimal active space containing the two $\pi$ electrons in the $\pi$ and $\pi^*$ orbitals, CAS(2,2).
-In this case, the cavity frequency has been chosen to match the excitation energy to the lowest bright electronic transition of the molecule ($\omega\approx3.30$ eV).
+The calculations were performed using a cc-pVDZ basis set and a minimal active space containing the two $\pi$ electrons in the $\pi$ and $\pi^*$ orbitals, CAS(2,2), and only one photon was considered.
+In this case, the cavity frequency has been chosen to match the excitation energy of the lowest bright electronic transition computed at the linear response CASSCF level of theory of the $\theta=90$° geometry ($\omega\approx3.30$ eV).
 The polarization direction has been directed along the main molecular axis ($x$).
-The orbital energy profiles were recorded by increasing the light-matter coupling $\lambda$ from $0$ to $0.4$ a.u. (see Fig.~\ref{fig:figure5}).
-When the coupling is increased the orbital energies remains almost constant until coupling values of about 0.25 a.u. to then change rapidly and reaching a gap of $\sim 4$eV (see Fig.~\ref{fig:figure5}a).
-This breaking of the orbital degeneracy, with consequent reduction of the multiconfigurational character of the system, reflects also on the orbitals' occupations (see Fig.~\ref{fig:figure5}b).
-Now, one of the frontier orbitals appears occupied with more than one electron while the other is occupied with small fractions of an electron.
-This behavior is a consequence of the field-induced mixing between the two orbitals (as can be seen from Fig.~\ref{fig:figure5}c).
+The orbital energy profiles were recorded by increasing the light-matter coupling $\lambda$ from $0$ to $0.4$ a.u. (see Fig.~\ref{fig:figure7}).
+When the coupling is increased, the orbital energies remain almost constant until coupling values of about 0.25 a.u. and then change rapidly, reaching a gap of $\sim 4$eV (see Fig.~\ref{fig:figure7}a).
+This breaking of the orbital degeneracy, with consequent reduction of the multiconfigurational character of the system, reflects also on the orbitals' occupations (see Fig.~\ref{fig:figure7}b).
+Now, one of the frontier orbitals appears occupied with more than one electron, while the other is occupied with small fractions of an electron.
+The sudden lifting of the degeneracy of the frontier orbitals at $\lambda=0.29$ a.u. was further investigated.
+This behavior can be explained by looking at the energy profiles in Fig.~\ref{fig:figure7}d where a state inversion happens between $\lambda=0.29$ and $0.35$ a.u.
+This clearly explains the sudden change in the orbitals' nature, as observed in Fig.~\ref{fig:figure7}c.
+In this case we can observe a field-induced mixing between the involved molecular orbitals.
+Due to the almost degeneracy of the states, convergence to one or the other can be obtained using different starting guesses.